indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 To delete any additional account login select those accounts for that user that you wish to delete and use the *delete selected accounts* option from the User Details screen above.
-A user must have one login account however.
+However, a user must have at least one login account.

 --------------